Modular Weighted Base System

 Our Architectural Series safety rail provides a more stream lined and aesthetically-pleasing guardrail system without penetrating the roof.

-This is an ideal roof guardrail system for applications that are visible from the ground.
+This is an ideal temporary roof guardrail system for applications that are visible from the ground.

 There are three types of vertical stanchions available for this system: vertical straight stanchion, bent/incline stanchion, and radius vertical stanchion.